Could you potentially be wasting your Adwords budget by not changing the some of the default settings?

 A lot of the time, the default settings are a great way for us to get started, without having to fiddle with advanced settings, however, in Adwords it could potentially be causing you to spend more of your budget than you need to.

-The option you will need to change is in the campaign settings tab under ‘type’ by default, it is set to ‘Standard’, which locks you out of some really useful settings like ad rotation and scheduling, which we will talk more about later.
+Having your campaign on standard locks you out of some really useful settings like ad rotation and scheduling (we’ll talk more about these later).
 If you already have all features set, great, skip ahead to the next section, for those that don’t this is how to change it.

 To change this, select a campaign and click on the settings tab (you are going to see that phrase a few times here).